-Last checked on 1/19/22.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Paris here.
+Last checked on 11/6/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Paris closer to your date of departure here here.

-Some of the Munich train stations to Paris you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
-Similarly, some of the arrival train stations in Paris include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+There are a few train stations in Munich to start your journey from including München Hbf, München Hackerbrücke and München Marienplatz.
+In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-When traveling this route, Omio customers are departing most frequently from München Hbf and arriving in Paris Gare de Lyon.
+Omio customers traveling this route depart most frequently from München Hbf and arrive in Paris Gare de Lyon.